ControlledChaos/ccdzen/DISCLAIMER.md

 ## Use, Distribution & Modification

-This theme, including images, graphical vector instructions, documentation, and any works not described here, are released for public consumption ad libitum, ad infinitum.
+This product provides no license.
+This product, including images, graphical vector instructions, documentation, and any works not described here, are released for public consumption ad libitum, ad infinitum.

-In other words, this theme shall remain available for use, for modification, and for unlimited modification, free of charge, free of regulation, and free of reprisal.
+In other words, this product shall remain available for use, for modification, and for unlimited modification, free of charge, free of regulation, and free of reprisal.